About the Trust

 Aims

-We aim to offer support to families and individuals through local charities and voluntary community groups.
-Our focus is primarily on helping those who may be experiencing problems such as homelessness, physical or emotional abuse, the break-up of a relationship, a bereavement, job loss or other changes in circumstance.
-Others may be coping with a physical or mental disability or recovering from an addiction or mental ill health.
-Or perhaps they are being excluded because of race or religion or they are isolated, lonely or stressed.
-Initiatives which enable people to improve their situation for themselves or aim to prevent difficulties arising are particularly welcome.
+Our focus is primarily on helping groups to support those experiencing problems such as homelessness, physical or emotional abuse, exclusion because of race or religion or are otherwise isolated and stressed.
+Initiatives which enable people to improve their situation for themselves or aim to prevent difficulties arising are particularly welcome..

 About us